elliottdanielp/final_project/README.md

 The main tool used to create the dashboard will be Tableau.
 The Tableau dashboard will have an assortment of interactive charts.
 Tableau is a data visualization tool that helps create interactive graphs and charts in the form of dashboards and worksheets to gain insights into a data source.

-By using Tableau public our viewers will be able to interact with our analysis as the charts will offer information about all the data.
+By using Tableau public our viewers will be able to interact with our analysis by using the Passenger Lookup.
+With the passenger lookup a user can select a name from the drop down to view if they survived or not what class they are and their age along with other measures.
+The viewrs will also be able to sort the list by Male or Female.
+Also the list can be filtered by just class to show who survived or not from a selected class.
+Finaly the list can be filterd by all the survivers.

 # Machine Learning Model